leangjia/blender_docs/manual/modeling/meshes/editing/vertex/bevel_vertices.rst

    :Menu:      :menuselection:`Vertex --> Bevel Edges` (edge bevel)
    :Hotkey:    :kbd:`Ctrl-B` (edge bevel)

-The *Bevel Vertices* tool works only on selected vertices.
+The *Bevel* tool rounds off edges or corners of a mesh at the point of the selected vertices.
 In "vertex only" mode, the *Bevel Vertices* tool works on selected vertices but the option to switch to *Bevel Edges* is available.
-The *Bevel* tool itself rounds off edges or corners of a mesh at the point of the selected vertices.
 By doing so, more vertices are added in order to smooth out profiles with a specified number of *segments* (see the options below for details about the bevel algorithm).